williansoaress/williansoaress/README.md

 Coding is about to make dreams become true!

-I love programming and learning new skills that help me to develop aplications using the best practices.
+I love programming and learning new skills that help me to develop applications using the best practices.

 "In some ways, programming is like painting.
 You start with a blank canvas and certain basic raw materials.
 You use a combination of science, art, and craft to determine what to do with them." - Andrew Hunt